foambubble/foam-template/docs/features/daily-notes.md

 # Daily Notes

-Daily notes allow you to quickly create and access notes for today.
+Daily notes allow you to quickly create and access a new notes file for each day.
+This is a surpisingly effective and increasingly common strategy to organize notes and manage events.

-Try it out, run the `Foam: Open Daily Note` command.

-## Shortcuts and Snippets

-You can quickly open today's daily note by pressing `alt+d`.
+View today's note file by running the `Foam: Open Daily Note` command, by using the shortcut `alt+d` (note: shortcuts can be [overridden](https://code.visualstudio.com/docs/getstarted/keybindings)), or by using [#snippets](#Snippets).
+The name, location, and title of daily notes files is [#configurable](#Configuration).

+## Roam-style Automatic Daily Notes

-You can also automatically open today's note via the `Foam › Open Daily Note: On Startup` setting.
+You can automatically open today's note on startup by setting the `Foam › Open Daily Note: On Startup` setting to `true`.

+## Daily Note Templates

+Daily notes can also make use of [[Note Templates]], by defining a special `.foam/templates/daily-note.md` template.

+## Snippets

-You can also quickly create link to your daily notes, in the configured format, using [snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+Create a link to a recent daily note using [snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 Type `/today` and press `enter` to link to today's note.
 You can also write:

 | Snippet      | Date          |
 | ------------ | ------------- |